Bose-Lab-ucalgary/Loki-fork/README.md

 This README provides a quick overview of how to set up and use Loki.

-The pre-train weights, source code, and ST-bank database will be released on GitHub and Hugging Face after the manuscript is accepted.

 ## User Manual and Notebooks
-You can view the Loki website and notebooks locally by dobule clicking the `./website/index.html` file.
-It should show up in your default browser.
+You can view the Loki website and notebooks [here](https://guangyuwanglab2021.github.io/Loki/).

 ## Source Code
 All source code for Loki is contained in the `./src/loki` directory.

-The source code will be released in GitHub and Hugging Face after the manuscript is accepted